Vmit2/website-builder/docs/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to Portfolio Builder!
+Thank you for your interest in contributing to At-Solvexx!
 This guide will help you get started.

 ## Code of Conduct